anhvungoc21/2048-plus-plus/README.md

 /src/index.js  // Remove any imports and functions related to handleUser.js, db.js, userConfig.js, or handleAccountInfo.js
 ```

 2. Set up your own DynamoDB database with the same table schema as described in /src/js/db/db.js and create a .env file containing necessary secret keys for your DynamoDB user.
-I only recommend doing this if you are already familiar with DynamoDB.
+Set up a Lambda function (along with necessary user and role policies to update DynamoDB) that can be asynchronously invoked by 2048++.
+I only recommend doing this if you are already familiar with AWS DynamoDB and Lambda.
+Detailed instructions to come.
+Feel free to get in touch with me if you need further assistance!

 ## Acknowledgements